 The Web in Travel (WiT) annual conference took place last week.
-Like most conferences held this year, the four-day event was largely virtual, but ended with a bang — a live element where host and founder, Siew Hoon, interviewed panellists (both in-person and virtual) in front of a limited, socially-distanced audience at Marina Bay Sands' shiny new broadcast studio.
+Like most conferences held this year, the four-day event was largely virtual, but ended with a bang — a series of live sessions where host and founder, Siew Hoon, interviewed panellists (both in-person and virtual) in front of a limited, socially-distanced crowd at Marina Bay Sands' shiny new broadcast studio.

 But if you think the start of 2021 will mark an instant rebound for the industry, think again.
 These were stern words of warning from Singapore Tourism Board (STB) CEO, Keith Tan, as he addressed the WiT audience.